 To make sure your message is loud and clear.

 Pull out your business card and take a serious look.
-Is your name and phone number legible?
+Are your name and phone number legible?
 If not, it doesn’t promote anything.

-Avoid glossy stock that causes glare when read.
+Avoid glossy stock that causes glare when reading.
 Eleven-point type (or higher) with high-contrast between paper stock and ink is best.